 4. Build your site

-Once you register your domain and have a hosting plan, you’re ready to set up your site.
+Once you buy and register your domain and have a hosting plan, you’re ready to set up your site.
 There are a few housekeeping tasks to do before you start designing.

 Adjust your site’s control panel so the site is not live while you’re putting it together.
 While you’re at it, close comments for now.
 You can reopen them later if you add a blog to your site, and in the meantime, you won’t have to worry about random spam comments or visitors seeing your site while it’s ‘under construction.’